LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ![Python output](figures/6-1-5-4.png)

-To better understand the correlation between the flood sensor and the 23 rain gauges, we plotted the sensing data of this selected flood sensor in chronological order.
+To delve deeper into the relationship between the flood sensor and these 23 rain gauges, we arranged the data from the chosen flood sensor in a time sequence.

 ```python
 tmp= Flood_Site_df['value'].to_numpy()